Accepting new clients! Text/call (717) 978-0538 or email contact@berrysweetspeech.org

 As far back as I can remember, I have always wanted to be in private practice.
 In a similar way that I am creating an enhanced customer experience at Blueberry Hill, I want to carry that over to my private practice and create a new, balanced life for my own family and for the families of my clients.

-By choosing Berry Sweet Therapy Services as your child's speech and/or occupational therapy provider, you are allowing us the flexibility to create an individualized treatment plan for your child and their needs with no decisions influenced by another governing body.
+By choosing Berry Sweet Therapy Services as your child's speech therapist, occupational therapist, tutor, or your IEP advocate, you are allowing us the flexibility to create an individualized treatment plan for your child and their needs with no decisions influenced by another governing body.
 You are choosing a dedicated team with years of experience and expertise!

 Our Berry Sweet Team